IBM-Cloud/docs/services/mobileaccess/getting-started-android.md

 # Setting up the Android SDK
 {: #getting-started-android}

-Last updated: 02 August 2016
+Last updated: 16 August 2016
 {: .last-updated}

-Instrument your Android application with the {{site.data.keyword.amashort}} client SDK, initialize the SDK, and make requests to protected and unprotected resources.
+Instrument your Android application with the {{site.data.keyword.amafull}} client SDK, initialize the SDK, and make requests to protected and unprotected resources.

 {:shortdesc}

 ## Before you begin